Note: For a digital copy of my CV, please click here.

 Doctor of Philosophy, Social and Cultural Theory

-Thesis: “Post-AIDS: Speculative Health Promotion and the Futures of HIV Intervention.”
+Thesis: “Post-AIDS Imaginaries: Configuring Speculative Futures in the Cultures of HIV Intervention.”

 University of Edinburgh, Scotland, United Kingdom